Stephan Jenkins: Personal life

-In 1987, Jenkins graduated from the University of California, Berkeley with a B.A. in English literature.
-Jenkins was diagnosed with chronic fatigue syndrome preceding the release of Third Eye Blind (1997).
+Jenkins was diagnosed with chronic fatigue syndrome preceding the 1997 release of Third Eye Blind.

 Jenkins was in a three-year relationship with actress Charlize Theron until October 2001.
 Some of Third Eye Blind's third album, Out of the Vein, explores the emotions Jenkins experienced as a result of their breakup.
 From 2002 to 2007, Jenkins dated Vanessa Carlton.

 When asked about living as a high-profile musician, he stated "Am I a rock star?
 Yeah, I guess.
 I also get to live in North Beach and go to a pub and drink my pint and go to a café and drink my coffee.
 I carry groceries home on the tank of my motorcycle.
 I find pleasure in things that are simple.
 Is that a rock star's life?
 It is for me."

 Jenkins is a supporter of the Black Lives Matter movement.
 He is an advocate for gay rights, stating that he was influenced by queer culture in San Francisco.
-In 2016, Jenkins voiced support for Hillary Rodham Clinton in the 2016 U.S. presidential election.
+In 2016, Jenkins voiced support for Hillary Clinton in the 2016 U.S. presidential election.

-In a 2022 interview on the podcast Guys We Fucked, Jenkins stated that "touring is bad for you," noting he hated how he looked [on tour] in the 2020 short film Motorcycle Drive By.
+In 2024, he put his San Francisco house on the market for $3.6 million.